Ricard O'Sullivan Burke: Arrests and escape attempts

-On 27 December 1867, Burke was arrested by police related to an incident involving Joseph Theobald Casey in St Pancras, London.
+On 27 November 1867, Burke was arrested by police related to an incident involving Joseph Theobald Casey in St Pancras, London.
 He gave the name 'George Berry'.
 After some inquiries, it was established who he was.
 In February 1868, he was indicted at Warwick Spring Assizes with Casey and a Harry Mullady, who had been on remand for a year under the alias 'Henry Shaw'.
-Burke and Casey were accused - correctly in Burke's case - of organizing the escape of Thomas Kelly and Timothy Deasy, as they were being transferred to Belle Vue Gaol, Manchester.
+Burke and Casey were accused - correctly in Burke's case - of organising the escape of Thomas Kelly and Timothy Deasy, as they were being transferred to Belle Vue Gaol, Manchester.
 One of the armed Fenian group who attacked the prison carriage, Peter Rice, fired through the lock.
 The police sergeant inside, Charles Brett, took the bullet in the eye and was killed.
 Burke had bought or ordered hundreds of guns and huge quantities of percussion caps in Birmingham in 1865.
 Witnesses said he joined Fenian meetings in Liverpool, Manchester and other cities, during which plans were made to raid the armoury at Chester Castle on 11 February 1867 (about 2000 rifles purchased by him had been stored in Liverpool).
 While he was on remand at Clerkenwell Prison, London, on 13 December 1867, Fenians used gunpowder to blow up the wall of the exercise yard for Burke's escape; this was their second attempt.
 The plan was executed by Jeremiah O'Sullivan, who was part of a London-based I.R.B. group set up by Burke, and who had managed to exchange notes with him in gaol; the signal for the imminent detonation was a white rubber ball thrown over the wall.
 At the first signal, Burke was seen to move away from the wall and inspect his shoe.
 The bomb's fuse failed; a prison warder picked up the ball for his children.
 Information from Ireland that had already been received by the police of an attempted rescue for Burke was passed on, so police patrols were increased and the prison governor confined prisoners to cells.
 A second attempt the following day worked, but with an empty exercise yard.
 The huge blast destroyed an eighteen-metre section of the wall.
 Twelve local people were killed, up to one hundred and twenty injured and homes and shops on Corporation Row were devastated.
 Working-class sympathy in England for the Fenian cause was dealt a significant blow: London resident, Karl Marx, and political activist, Charles Bradlaugh, were scornful, with Marx writing that the atrocity was a gift to the British rulers against Irish emancipation.
 Of six people charged at the Old Bailey on 20 April 1868, only Michael Barrett was found guilty (on 27 April): he was a Fenian transported from Scotland whose name had been provided under interrogation by one of the accused and whose identity was confirmed by a young boy.
 On 26 May, he became the last person publicly executed in England, having eloquently protested his innocence.